kubeflow/website/content/docs/components/serving/trtinferenceserver.md

 ## Kubernetes Generation and Deploy

+_This section has not yet been converted to kustomize, please refer to [kubeflow/website/issues/959](https://github.com/kubeflow/website/issues/959)._

 Next use ksonnet to generate Kubernetes configuration for the NVIDIA TensorRT Inference Server deployment and service.
 The --image option points to the NVIDIA Inference Server container in the [NVIDIA GPU Cloud